sparktsang/sparktsang.github.io/_posts/body-and-system.md

 The Empath had won, not by out-arguing the others, but by appealing to a logic older and deeper than all of them.

 The moral calculus, in the end, was simple and brutal.
 I walked into a "Super Cheap" minimart and bought a cup of noodles.
 It cost 12 baht—an almost meaningless sum of money that could stave off a man's hunger.

+When I returned, he was still sitting in the small public space by the reception.
+"How are you doing?"
+I asked.
+He looked down at the floor for a long moment before raising his head, a strained smile on his face.
+"Yes, I'm fine."
+I felt the receptionist's presence nearby and suspected this wasn't a conversation he'd want to have in front of her.
+"Let's take a walk down the corridor," I suggested.

+Away from prying eyes, I asked again.
+"Have you eaten today?"
+"Not yet," he said.
+"How do you manage?"
+"Water.
+Fasting."
+"Is it really just the friend in Beijing?"
+I probed gently.
+"No other network?"
+"I'm asking other friends," he replied, his voice quiet.

+The moment had come.
+"I happen to have a cup of noodles," I said, trying to make it sound as casual as possible.
+"I'm not sure if it's your taste, but do you want it?"
+His face lit up with a relief so pure it was painful to watch.
+"Yes, please."

+I handed it to him and retreated, saying I needed the bathroom, giving him space.
+When I came back out, I saw a scene that will be forever burned into my memory.
+He was standing outside the hostel bar, facing the staff member who was sitting leisurely behind the counter.
+He, the guest, was standing, waiting, while she, the employee, sat, unhurried, preparing his meal.
+In the upside-down world of a struggling traveler, even the simple act of receiving sustenance becomes an exercise in humility.
+The urgency of his hunger, forcing him to stand and watch, was a silent testament to the vast power imbalance between them.

+I went to my room to collect myself.
+When I re-emerged, I found him in the furthest, darkest corner of the lobby, eating.
+It was real.
+This was his first meal of the day.
+A wave of profound sadness hit me.
+I couldn't remember the last time I'd eaten instant noodles; it was a food of no consequence to me.
+To him, right now, it was "delicious."

+I approached him, my every move now weighed down by this chasm between us.
+"Can I sit here?"
+I asked, a question he was in no position to refuse.
+Was my politeness a comfort, or was its very artifice a sting?
+I didn't know.
+The war in my head, which I thought had ended, had just begun a new campaign.
+The Empath had won the battle of the noodle cup, but now **The Exploiter** saw a new opportunity. *"We need stories,"* he whispered. *"He has one.
+A hundred baht for his story.
+It's a win-win.
+He eats for a few more days, we get our material."* Could I do it?
+Could I put a price on a man's dignity?

+No. The Empath, though weakened, barely won.
+I chose a different path.
+"I'm a writer," I began.
+"I want to tell people's stories.
+I was hoping you might let me tell yours.
+Sometimes, just thinking out loud, telling your own story, can give you a new perspective in a way you don't expect."

+"Okay," he said.
+I couldn't tell if he genuinely liked the idea, or if he simply couldn't refuse the man who had just given him his only meal.

+As he began to speak, I noticed the loud music coming from a speaker directly above his chosen corner.
+"It's too noisy, I can't hear you," I said, suggesting we move.
+He agreed, but as he stood up, his expression was not one of happiness.
+Had he chosen this dark corner for a reason?
+To be invisible?
+And here I was, in my quest for connection, unintentionally forcing him out into a more open, more brightly-lit space, where he could be seen, and judged.

+We moved.
+He spoke softly, and I had to pull my chair closer to hear his story.
+We were two men, struggling.
+He was struggling for survival, and I, against a rising tide of my own complicated motives, was struggling, simply, to do the right thing.